jonathansim94/OpenCV-DLL-with-Cuda-Enabled/README.md

 My use case is using them in OpenCV for Unity with CUDA for faster inference in motion tracking task (mediapipe): https://assetstore.unity.com/packages/tools/integration/opencv-for-unity-21088

+I also leave the opencvforunity.dll file for the specific use of the Unity plugin.
 Refer to that link for more information: https://github.com/EnoxSoftware/OpenCVForUnity/issues/179